 I recently had a conversation that can only be described as a full-scale bummer.

 A friend informed me she and her husband were splitting up after more than two decades together (she did not initiate the divorce).
 This news was depressing on at least a dozen different levels.
 We’ve known these people a long time, our kids grew up together, we love them both and two decades is a long time to invest in something that has clearly failed.
 This couple has adult children who are grieving deeply.
 Both the husband and the wife are professing Christians and the split has tested the kids belief that God is good and that love can overcome any obstacle.

 This sad news got me thinking about the subject of marriage in general and why marriages fail in particular.
 It occurred to me that although most folks know going-in that marriage takes a lot of energy and hard work, virtually all marriages begin on a hopeful note.
 No one I have ever known (or heard of) has entered into marriage anticipating failure or hoping things don’t work out.

 This truth begs the question:

-If most folks know from the get-go that marriage will not be easy then why do so many marriages fail with such depressing regularity?
+If most folks know from the very beginning marriage will not be easy then why do so many marriages fail with such depressing regularity?

-We’ve all heard the sad statistics: roughly one-third to one-half of all marriages in America end in divorce.
-Most of us have also heard the reasons given for divorce: sex/infidelity, money problems and poor communication.
+Everyone knows the statistics: roughly one-third to one-half of all marriages in America end in divorce.
+The most common reasons given for divorce are lack of sex, infidelity, money problems and poor communication.

-I do not dispute the divorce statistics.
+Only a crazy person would argue with a statistic.
+I do dispute the statistics.
 I do dispute the reasons given for divorce.
-I believe that the causes typically given for divorce are actually just symptoms of the actual causes of divorce.
+The causes given for divorce are actually just symptoms of the actual causes of divorce.
 We will never change the divorce rate until we get real about why people divorce.

 Marriages struggle and die not because of big problems that cannot be worked out.
 Relationships struggle and die for three far less discussed reasons.